 Calculate the Annualized Return, our final ROI for the year (considering 365 Days).
 Using the formula, first, add Invested amount and Gain and divide the sum with an Invested amount to calculate the whole ROI.
 And then, give it the power of 365 days of the year, divide it using the days invested, and subtract it by 1 to get the final value.

 Pros of Calculating Investment Return In Excel

 - All the methods shown in the above examples are very easy to implement.

-- Better calculating ROI is from using the mathematical formula which we have seen in the above examples and then implementing them in Excel.
+- Better calculating ROI is by using the mathematical formula we have seen in the above examples and then implementing them in Excel.

 Things to Remember About Calculating Investment Return In Excel

-- ROI and ROI Percentage both are different.
-ROI is the value or the amount being gained or lost in the time interval and ROI Percentage shows the exact reference value by which change is being observed.
+- ROI and ROI Percentage are both different.
+ROI is the value or amount gained or lost in the time interval, and ROI Percentage shows the exact reference value by which change is observed.

 - Annualized Return helps us to calculate the ROI through the year or better we say at the end of the year.

-- It is better to fix the cells when we are moving and pasting the formula into different cells.
+- Fixing the cells when moving and pasting the formula into different cells is better.
 It helps in keeping the right formula value in the cell.

-- We have different methods too in statistics which are not bound to the methods which we have seen here in the above examples.
+- We also have different methods in statistics that are not bound to the methods we have seen in the above examples.

 This is a guide to Calculating Investment Return In Excel.
 Here we discuss the definition, How to Use Calculating Investment Return In Excel?
 Excel template.
 You may also have a look at the following articles to learn more –